nvpraz0r/AddressBookMVC/README.md

     - Next we'll need to configure the options by adding:
     `public ApplicationDbContext(DbContextOptions<ApplicationDbContext> options) : base(options) { }` into the ApllicationDbContext : DbContext class, inside the brackets of course..

-3. As work around to the shoddy instruction add the following code block to Program.cs
+3. As work around add the following code block to Program.cs

     `using AddressBookMVC.Data;`
     `using Microsoft.EntityFrameworkCore;`